This post was originally published on 23rd September 2018 and updated on 19th October 2019.

 I had been living in London for 3 years and realised I had barely scratched the surface of it.

-I have no idea how long we’ll continue to live in London, but I knew that if I didn’t start to make the most of it soon, I would regret it later on.
+I have no idea how long I’ll continue to live in London, but I knew that if I didn’t start to make the most of it soon, I would regret it later on.

 And it was then that I started to make my ‘London Bucket List’.

-So now, mostly at the weekends, we try to do something different and new.
+So, mostly at the weekends, we tried to do something different and new.

 One of the first things I ticked off the list was riding what was formerly known as a ‘Boris Bike’.
-There is a cycle station just across the road from our flat, yet we had never tried to hire or ride one.
-So one weekend in August, we did just that.
+There is a cycle station just across the road from my flat, yet I had never tried to hire or ride one.
+So one weekend in August, I did just that.
 Admittedly it was a bit of a disaster (they are way more difficult to ride than they look and not that cheap to hire either!!).
-But we laughed a lot and were excited at having tried something new.
+But there was a lot of laughter and it was exciting to try something new.

-Another tick on the list went to our local coffee shop which turns into a wine bar in the evenings.
-It is only a short stroll from our flat, and whilst we had visited for coffee, we had never experienced the wine bar.
-We had become hermits in the evenings, so it was lovely to get dressed up, head to the wine bar, have a few drinks and some nibbles, and listen to a local musician singing and playing the guitar.
-We finished the night with a walk to one of our favourite London Bridges and we went home buzzing after a wonderful evening.
+Another tick off the list went to a local coffee shop which turns into a wine bar in the evenings.
+It’s only a short stroll from the flat, and whilst I had visited for coffee, I had never been in the evening.
+It was lovely to get dressed up, head to the wine bar, have a few drinks and some nibbles, and listen to a local musician singing and playing the guitar.

-I haven’t actually added an awful lot to my bucket list yet, but we are enjoying plenty of new experiences.
+I haven’t actually added an awful lot to my bucket list yet, but I am enjoying plenty of new experiences.

-In a way, it has become greater than the bucket list.
+In a way, it has become more than the bucket list.

 Sometimes the new experiences we need in order to feel more fulfilled are as simple as walking down a road we have never walked down before, trying a new cafe, or even trying something different at home, like a new recipe or learning a new skill, such as meditation.

 For me, it doesn’t matter where I am in life, I need to experience the buzz of trying new things and going to new places.
-Plodding along doing the same old thing just doesn’t work for me.
-It makes me restless.
+Plodding along, doing the same old things all the time just doesn’t work for me.
+It makes me miserable and restless.

 That’s not to say that I can’t be found vegetating in my flat over the course of a weekend.
 Of course I can.

-However, after a weekend of vegetation, you can guarantee that I will be busy planning the following weekend, filling it with lots of new experiences…
+However, after a weekend of vegetation, you can guarantee that I’ll be busy planning for the following weekend, filling it with lots of new experiences…